 Studies have shown that high oxalate levels can cause seizures in individuals.
 Specifically, people with high oxalate whether from poisoning from accidental ingestion or antifreeze, or in other cases due to liver or kidney transplants, what the researchers found in essence was that oxalate can cause seizures.

-As noted in the Oxalates and Autism study, the researchers did not “count” people that were on a special diet or those with a history of seizures.
+As noted in the oxalates and autism study (“A potential pathogenic role of oxalate in autism”), the researchers did not “count” people that were on a special diet or those with a history of seizures.
 And, as explained earlier, seizures can stem from a condition of high oxalate.
 Again, it would be useful to repeat this study and include people with seizures, to see if prevalence of oxalate issues in autism is even higher than initially measured – and if oxalates may play a role in the etiology of seizures or exacerbate seizures.

 Sulfur and Poor Sulfation

-It’s equally important to understand sufate and sulfation when investigating autism and oxalates.
+It’s equally important to understand sulfate and sulfation when investigating autism and oxalates.

 The body requires sulfate for vital sulfation processes, including processing phenolic foods.
 If certain foods or substances are consumed (or even inhaled) when sulfate is low, it can cause phenol reactions such as red cheeks and ears, hyperactivity, irritability, aggression, sleep issues, and more.
 There is much literature about poor sulfation and autism; I see these noted reactions often in my nutrition practice.
 Therefore, some children and adults with autism that have low sulfate often also have an issue with phenols and with oxalates.
 Not always, but these biochemical relationships suggest that some children may find relief by avoiding both for a period of time.